-- Answers might include: making lots of money; having a good time; having good friends; finding love. - You might ask your group why they think different people would give different answers to this question. - The aim here is not to criticize these views, but to get the group thinking about the meaning of life.
+- Answers might include: making lots of money; having a good time; having good friends; finding love. - You might ask them why they think different people think different things are important. - The aim here is not to criticize these views, but to get the group thinking about the meaning of life.
 There is no pressing need to comment on them now, unless the discussion naturally heads that way.

-What do most people think about God and Christianity? (✓ your answers)
+What do most people think about God and Christianity?
+Why do you think that is?